kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 #### Alpha

-- Helper functions in `deviceattribute` library
+- Helper functions in `deviceattribute` library (scalar and list variants)
-- Standard attribute name and list semantics documented
+- Standard attribute name and semantics documented
 - Unit and integration tests passing
-- At least one upstream DRA driver publishes the attribute
+- At least one upstream DRA driver publishes the attribute (scalar or list)
-- Depends on `DRAListTypeAttributes` feature gate (KEP-5491)
+- List form depends on `DRAListTypeAttributes` feature gate (KEP-5491); scalar form has no dependency

 #### Beta